Dizzy Trout: Retirement

-In 1956, Trout ran unsuccessfully for sheriff in Wayne County as a Republican, losing to long-time incumbent Andrew C. Baird.
+In 1956, Trout ran unsuccessfully for sheriff in Wayne County as a Republican, losing to 16-year incumbent Andrew C. Baird.

 He attempted a return to baseball with the Baltimore Orioles in 1957 at age 42.
 Trout made two appearances, allowed three earned runs, and retired one batter, for an 81.00 ERA.
 After being released by Baltimore, he joined the Chicago White Sox as a pitching instructor and then worked with that organization's front office until his death from stomach cancer at the age of 56 on February 28, 1972, at Ingalls Hospital in Harvey, Illinois.
 He was buried at Homewood Memorial Gardens in Homewood, Illinois.

 He was inducted into the Indiana Baseball Hall of Fame in 1981.

 Trout's son, Steve, pitched for 12 years in the major leagues.